 Exercises

 You have learned a few more things, so the exercises are gradually becoming a bit more interesting.
 A few more lessons and you will be able to write some useful programs.
-In addition to these exercises, as you become more and more familiar with Odin, you can come up with your own programs as well.
+In addition to these exercises, as you become more and more familiar with Odin, I encourage you to come up with your own programs as well.

 You can find the answers to the exercises here